 Lives imapcted through Mogonjet School

 Geoffrey is one of Mogonjet’s beneficiaries sponsored into training in 2014 from Mogonjet School.
 Last born from a family of 7 in the rural district of Mogonjet, Geoffrey had little hope of being able to venture outside of his immediate area where he would remain reliant on subsistence farming.
 Having benefited from the education given at Mogonjet School, he was considered capable of being able to pursue a Diploma course in Business Management at NTI.
-Following his completed course he was placed on an internship at a petrol station in Nakuru where he is still working today but having graduated to a supervisory position.
+Following his completed course he was placed on an internship at a petrol station in Nakuru.
 Geoffrey is now able to support himself and contribute to his family’s needs back home.
+He helped to pay for his sister's training fees and has built a house for his mother.

 Currently serving 842 young people (2019)